A Daughter’s Challenge Gave Mesothelioma Survivor Another 10 YearsStories from Survivors

-In the past 10 years, Tim watched his two teenagers grow up and get married.
+In the past 10 years, Crisler watched his two teenagers grow up and get married.
 He paid for their college educations.
 He hopes to do both with his third and youngest child.

 He rode across the country on his motorcycle.
 Twice he took the bike just to party in Key West, Florida.
 He traveled extensively, taking trips to Mexico, Aruba, the Virgin Islands and Costa Rica.

 Crisler also sponsored multiple children in Honduras and covered expenses for young adults taking mission trips to South America.